The 13 Best Things Rich Retirees Do

 3. Rich retirees invest wisely

-You may have heard the saying, “no risk, no reward.”
-While that may be true to a certain extent, many retirees are averse to risk.
-However, savers who consistently invested their earnings compounded their money over time.
-While the initial investment may have been insignificant, the wealth accumulated during the final years of a person's working life can be substantial, says Matt Hylland, a financial planner at Arnold and Mote Wealth Management.
+While the initial investment might have been insignificant, the wealth accumulated during the final years of a person's working life can be substantial, says Matt Hylland, a financial planner at Arnold and Mote Wealth Management.

-Investing in a retirement account, like a 401(k), an IRA, mutual funds or in the stock market, can build wealth and help secure a comfortable future.
-Yet, investing in the stock market comes with a fear of financial loss as opposed to financial gain.
-That’s a reasonable fear until you realize that over the long term, the S&P 500 has returned an average of 10% annually.
+Yet, investing in the stock market comes with a fear of financial loss.
+That’s a reasonable fear — until you realize that over the long term, the S&P 500 has returned an average of 10% annually.

 Most experts agree that saving 20% of your income (while working) is a good starting place to build an emergency fund.
 In retirement, setting some extra cash aside in reserve for a couple of years of spending needs is also important.
-Any additional funds can be invested in stocks, bonds, and other investable assets that continue building wealth.
+Any additional funds can be invested in stocks, bonds and other investable assets that continue building wealth.

-Warren Buffet famously said, "I will tell you the secret to getting rich on Wall Street.
+Warren Buffett famously said, "I will tell you the secret to getting rich on Wall Street.
 You try to be greedy when others are fearful.
 And you try to be fearful when others are greedy."

 4. Rich retirees diversify investments

-“Proper tax management is also critical, and wealthy retirees often work with advisors to optimize deductions, retirement withdrawals, and even international tax treaties, when applicable, to ensure they retain more of their wealth,” Cronin says.
+“Proper tax management is also critical, and wealthy retirees often work with advisers to optimize deductions, retirement withdrawals, and even international tax treaties, when applicable, to ensure they retain more of their wealth,” Cronin says.

 5. Rich retirees assemble a team of trusted professionals

-It's common for rich retirees to assemble a team of financial experts to help manage their estate.
-“The best outcomes happen when a retiree's CFP®, CPA and estate planning attorney work collaboratively.
+“The best outcomes happen when a retiree's CFP®, CPA and estate-planning attorney work collaboratively.
 Together, they create a holistic strategy that adapts to life's changes, ensures tax efficiency and protects the retiree's legacy,” says Pavone.

 6. Rich retirees determine a safe withdrawal rate

-The percentage retirees can withdraw from their accounts each year without running out of money before reaching the end of their lives is called a safe withdrawal rate.
-One guideline they follow is the 4% rule — retirees withdraw 4% of their retirement savings in the first year and then adjust that amount for inflation each subsequent year.
+One guideline that some still follow today is the 4% rule — retirees withdraw 4% of their retirement savings in the first year, then adjust that amount for inflation each subsequent year.
 This allows their savings to last for about 30 years.

 Your personal safe withdrawal rate is influenced by your legacy goals, and involves estate planning, setting up trusts, revising wills and determining how much money you’d like to leave to your children, family members or a charity.
 This directly impacts how much money you can withdraw each year from your nest egg while still maintaining a comfortable lifestyle.